Pomace: Other uses

 Pomace is produced in large quantities in wine production, making its disposal an important environmental consideration.
 Some wineries use the material as fertilizer, while others are selling it to biogas companies for renewable energy.
 As envisioned, pomace would be introduced into anaerobic digesters that contain microorganisms that aid in its decomposition and produce methane gas that could be burnt to generate power.

 Specific polyphenols in red wine pomace may be beneficial for dental hygiene.
 A study conducted at the Eastman Dental Center found that these polyphenols interfere with Streptococcus mutans, the bacterium in the mouth that causes tooth decay.
 Professor Hyun Koo, the lead researcher of the study, hoped as of 2008 to isolate these polyphenols to produce new mouthwashes that will help protect against cavities.

 Grape pomace is also used in the oil and gas industry as a lost circulation material in oil-based drilling muds due to the pomace being fibrous and tannin-rich.

 A 2004 study conducted by Erciyes University in Turkey found that pomace can also act as a natural food preservative that interferes with E. coli, Salmonella and Staphylococcus bacteria.
 Researchers pulverised the dried pomace from the white Turkish wine grape Emir Karasi and red Kalecik Karasi grapes; this was mixed with ethyl acetate, methanol or water and exposed to 14 different types of food bacteria.
 All 14 bacteria were inhibited to some degree by the pomace – depending on the grape variety and the concentration of the extract.
 The red wine Kalecik Karasi grape was the most effective; the researchers believed this was due to the higher concentration of polyphenols in red wine grape skins.

 Oenocyanin, a natural red dye and food-coloring agent, is produced from grape pomace.
 Tartrates (potassium bitartrate, 'cream of tartar') and grape polyphenols can also be manufactured from grape pomace.

 Apple pomace has long been a traditional feed for various kinds of livestock.
 The use of grape pomace as livestock feed is encouraged in order to reduce the release of grape processing residues in the environment, which can lead to serious pollution.

 Apple pomace was used, in conjunction with whey, to flavor the first iteration of Fanta soft drink in Germany during World War II.
 This was done because wartime embargoes limited Coca-Cola of Germany's ability to import and manufacture the American beverage.

 Apple pomace can also be milled in order to create apple flour, also known as apple pomace flour.

+Pomace was once used as an ingredient in some paints, but today such use is limited to artisanal paints in such applications as fine arts or architectural restoration, whereas for industrial and commercial paints it is now superfluous petrochemically.